 Review best practices on how to successfully deliver emails.
 This is part of email troubleshooting to help ensure your emails are received by subscribers.

-If you are struggling with email delivery and want to make sure your emails make it to your subscribers, this will teach you strategies to make it happen successfully.
+If you are struggling with email delivery and want to make sure your emails make it to your subscribers, this will teach you strategies to make it happen successfully and consistently.

 What you will need